Nilliz85/per-edward-js1-ma1/README.md

-# per-edward-js1-ma1
-javascript first week
+# Files for JavaScript 1 Module Asssignment 1